-- Core Curriculum Courses-The subjects that all students will study. - Option Courses-Students will study three of the courses listed one of which must be an EBacc subject.
+• Option Courses-Students will study three of the courses listed one of which must be an EBacc subject.

 The information provided needs to be read very carefully; it will provide the answers to many of the questions you may have.